appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ```
     appsody test
 ```
-This will respond with output that includes the following:
+It responds with output that includes the following:
 ```
     [Container] > test@0.0.0 test /project/user-app
     [Container] > mocha